Mortgage

 Here’s what you need to know about the process of applying for a home loan.

-While the commonwealth of Pennsylvania boasts its own share of first-time homebuyer programs, below are several national programs that are also worthy of your consideration.
+While Pennsylvania boasts several first-time homebuyer programs, below are several national programs that are also worthy of your consideration.

 Conventional loans

-Conventional mortgages offer competitive mortgage rates and flexible loan terms, though they notably aren’t backed by the government, as some other types of home loans for first-time buyers are.
-Buyers who purchase a home with a conventional mortgage will need to meet eligibility requirements that vary by lender.
-Further, private mortgage insurance (PMI) is required for borrowers who put down less than 20% of the purchase price.
+Conventional mortgages offer competitive mortgage rates and flexible loan terms, though they aren’t backed by the government.
+Buyers who purchase a home with a conventional mortgage must meet eligibility requirements that vary by lender.
+Additionally, private mortgage insurance (PMI) is required for borrowers who put down less than 20% of the purchase price.

 FHA loans

-Federal Housing Administration (FHA) home loans are popular with first-time homebuyers, since it’s possible to put down as little as 3.5% of the purchase price with a credit score of 580 or higher.
-Buyers with credit scores as low as 500 can also qualify with a down payment of 10%.
-FHA loans come with competitive FHA mortgage rates and no income limits — however, FHA loan limits will apply.
+Federal Housing Administration (FHA) home loans are popular with first-time homebuyers since a credit score of 580 or higher allows them to put down as little as 3.5% of the purchase price.
+Buyers with credit scores as low as 500 can also qualify for FHA loans with a down payment of 10%.
+These loans come with competitive FHA mortgage rates and no income limits — however, FHA loan limits will apply.

 VA loans

-Military members, veterans and eligible spouses may be able to qualify for a VA loan with no down payment requirements and competitive VA loan rates.
-But while there’s no minimum credit score for VA loans, VA lenders typically require a 620 score or higher.
+Military members, veterans and eligible spouses may be able to qualify for a VA loan, which is backed by the U.S. Department of Veterans Affairs.
+These loans don’t require down payments and come with competitive VA loan rates.
+While there’s no minimum credit score requirement for VA loans, VA lenders typically require a 620 score or higher.

 USDA loans

-USDA loans are available through the U.S. Department of Agriculture, and they have no down payment requirements.
-However, these loans can only be used for homes that are located in areas of the country deemed rural by the USDA.
+USDA loans are available through the U.S. Department of Agriculture and have no down payment requirements.
+However, these loans can only be used for homes that are in areas of the country deemed rural by the USDA.
 Note that income limits apply for these loans as well, so not everyone can qualify.

-The best home loan for you can depend on your income, how much you plan to spend on a property, your credit score and how much you have saved up for a down payment.
+The best home loan for you can depend on your income, how much you plan to spend on a property, your credit score and how much savings you have for a down payment.
 The chart below shows which loan program works best for different types of buyers.

 Loan programBest for first-time homebuyers who:

-VAAre veterans, active duty military members and eligible spouses and want to purchase a home with no money down.
+VAAre veterans, active duty military members or eligible spouses who want to purchase a home with no money down

-USDAAre low- and moderate-income buyers who want to purchase a home in a rural area of the U.S.
+USDAHave low to moderate incomes and want to purchase a home in a rural area of the U.S.

 callout-icon